MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 If you observe discrepancies in access permissions applied to search results, verify access flow chart for user criteria in [managing access to knowledge bases and articles](https://docs.servicenow.com/bundle/rome-servicenow-platform/page/product/knowledge-management/concept/user-access-knowledge.html).

-### 3. Change the Url of knowledge article to view in the support potal
+### 3. Change the URL of the knowledge article to view it in the support potal

 ServiceNow Knowledge Graph Connector computes the AccessUrl property using sys_id in the `<instance_url>/kb_view.do?sys_kb_id<sysId>` format.
 It will open the knowledge article in the backend system view.
-If you prefer redirecting the article to a different Url, follow the instructions below.
+If you prefer redirecting the article to a different URL, follow the instructions below.
 #### 3.1 Edit your result type
 In customization tab in *Search & Intelligence* section of Microsoft 365 admin center, navigate to edit the result type configured for your ServiceNow Knowledge connection.
 ![Editing Result Type](media/servicenow-knowledge-connector/edit-result-type.png)

-When edit result type dialog opens, click on **Edit** next to result layout section.
+When the edit result type dialog opens, click on **Edit** next to the result layout section.
 ![Editing Result Layout](media/servicenow-knowledge-connector/edit-result-type-2.png)

 #### 3.2 Find the items block